 I also know that I am lucky because my supply usually kept up with the babies’ demands.
 About one week after we got home from the hospital, our Baby A went through a growth spurt, and all she wanted to do that day was nurse.

 Generally, I would switch which baby was at which breast at each feeding.
 That day, Baby A was so hungry that I would also let her nurse from the other breast after Baby B had finished, in case there was any milk remaining.
 I remember worrying that Baby B might suddenly have an appetite increase as well, and I had no idea how I was going to handle that if she did.

 Fortunately, we made it through the day, and my body was able to adjust.
 The next day Baby A was back to feeding more normally, and when baby B had an increase in appetite the day after that, I already seemed to be making more milk.

-I never ate anything special or took any special supplements to try to increase my milk supply.
+I never ate anything special or took any special supplements to try to increase my milk supply for our exclusively breastfed twins.
 I would make sure to eat when I was hungry, which was a LOT of food compared to what I normally ate, and I drank a lot of water.
 I made sure to have a large cup of ice water or a water bottle around all of the time because I was constantly thirsty, but those were my only “tricks” for helping my body to produce milk.
 Again, I recognize that I am lucky here because I know this isn’t the case for every mother.